psadil/nmmr/README.md

 NeuroModulation Modeling comprises two kinds of analyses, a rough-and-ready check and a Bayesian model.
 The functions for performing these analyses are detailed in two vignettes.

--   Rough-and-ready, (vignette to come)
--   Deming Regression (vignette to come)
+-   [Rough-and-ready non-parametric check](https://psadil.github.io/nmmr/articles/orthogonal.html).
+A Bayesian implementation of this analysis is also available, [here](https://psadil.github.io/nmmr/articles/deming-regression.html).

--   Full Model (vignette to come)
+-   Full Bayesian Analysis (vignette to come)

 ## Code of Conduct